-Robert William Hardy was Ann Goodwin's second son, and Ann's sixth son.
-Robert married in Sydney, had eight children, and worked with his brother Thomas in their furniture business, Hardy, Brothers. between 1863 and 1877 when they parted ways.
+Robert William Hardy was William Hardy's second son and Ann Hardy nee Goodwin's sixth.
+Robert married in Sydney, had eight children, and worked with his brother Thomas in their furniture business, Hardy, Brothers. between 1863 and 1877, when they parted ways.

 This page is undergoing a complete rewrite to accommodate a great deal of new information that's come to light relating to Robert.
 For the same reason, a new page has been created to tell Thomas Hardy's life-story.

 Robert William Hardy and his older brother Thomas were two of five boys taken on board H. M. North Star as apprentices on 1 February 1845.1